peacey/split-vpn/README.md

 <details>
   <summary>Something went wrong.
 How can I debug?</summary>

+  * First, force the VPN down by following the questions above *How do I safely shutdown the VPN?* and *The VPN exited or crashed and now I can't access the Internet on my devices.
+What do I do?*
+    * Try to start the VPN again after you brought the rules down and see if you still encounter the problem.
+  * Check the log files.
-  1. For OpenVPN, first check the openvpn.log file in the VPN server's directory for any errors.
+    * For OpenVPN, first check the openvpn.log file in the VPN server's directory for any errors.
-  2. For WireGuard, check wireguard.log after you run your run script or check the output of wg-quick up.
+    * For WireGuard, check wireguard.log after you run your run script or check the output of wg-quick up.
 For wireguard-go, check the output when you run your run script.
 Make sure you received a handshake in WireGuard or the connection will not work.
 If you did not receive a handshake, double check your configuration's Private and Public key and other variables.
+    * For OpenConnect, check the openconnect.log file in the VPN server's directory for any errors.
-  2. Check that the iptable rules, policy-based routes, and custom table routes agree with your configuration.
+  * Check that the iptable rules, policy-based routes, and custom table routes agree with your configuration.
 See the previous question for how to look this up.
-  3. If you want to see which line the scripts failed on, open the `updown.sh` and `add-vpn-iptables-rules.sh` scripts and replace the `set -e` line at the top with `set -xe` then rerun the VPN.
+  * If you want to see which line the scripts failed on, open the `updown.sh` and `add-vpn-iptables-rules.sh` scripts and replace the `set -e` line at the top with `set -xe` then rerun the VPN.
 The `-x` flag tells the shell to print every line before it executes it.
-  4. Post a bug report if you encounter any reproducible issues.
+  * Post a bug report if you encounter any reproducible issues.

 </details>